 Take the Transformational Leadership Survey

-Next chapter: Character and Traits in Leadership
+Next chapter: Social Leadership

 Ames, D.R., Flynn, F.J.
 (2007).
 What breaks a leader: The curvilinear relation between assertiveness and leadership.
 Journal of Personality and Social Psychology, Vol 92(2), 307-324.

 Bass, B.M.
 (1985).
 Leadership and Performance Beyond Expectations.
 New York: Free Press.